Aunt Vadge: Frequent UTIs, soreness around vagina after sex

 Dear Concerned,

 Sex is a dirty, rough business.
-Penetration can cause irritation of the urethra, allowing bacteria already residing in there to proliferate, and bacteria can spread easily from the anus to the vagina.
-Yeasts and other microbes cause issues in the vaginal tissue, quite often, but if you are getting frequent infections and cuts, something needs adjusting.
+Penetration can irritate the urethra, letting bacteria already living there proliferate, and bacteria spread easily from the anus to the vagina.
+Yeasts and other microbes cause issues in the vaginal tissue quite often, but if you’re getting frequent infections and cuts, something needs adjusting.

-Some infections arise because the urethra is irritated, so make sure you are well warmed up (horny and wet) before sex.
+Some infections arise because the urethra is irritated, so make sure you’re well warmed up – horny and wet – before sex.
 The vagina should be lubed up and ready to be penetrated.
-You’ll find you have more infections when you are having sex when your vagina isn’t fully ready, so just avoid this – it’s no good anyway, but it does result in more frequent infections.
+You’ll find you get more infections when you have sex before your vagina is fully ready, so just avoid it – it’s no good anyway, and it results in more frequent infections.

 Bacteria and your urethra

-Most urinary tract infections (UTIs) are caused by E.coli bacteria from the rectum, and so it’s important to make sure you are practicing good sexual hygiene.
-This means urinating after sex every single time, rinsing off with a shower too, and making sure you are both reasonably clean before having sex.
+Most urinary tract infections (UTIs) are caused by E. coli bacteria from the rectum, so good sexual hygiene matters.
+That means urinating after sex every single time, rinsing off in the shower too, and making sure you’re both reasonably clean beforehand.
 His butt bacteria can infect you too.

 A short perineum

-I know it sounds a bit grim, that bacteria from your anus (or his) is getting into your urethra, but this actually happens all the time due to proximity of the vagina to the anus.
-Some women have a very short perineum, and these women are very prone to UTIs, because even as a penis pushes into the vagina, the perineum can be pulled so that the anus is very, very close to the vagina.
-You should get a mirror and see how short or long your perineum is, and see if you can find any structural thing that could be contributing to your more frequent infections.
+I know it sounds grim that bacteria from your anus (or his) is getting into your urethra, but it happens all the time because of how close the vagina is to the anus.
+Some women have a very short perineum and are very prone to UTIs, because as a penis pushes into the vagina, the perineum can be pulled so the anus sits very close to the vagina.
+Get a mirror and see how short or long your perineum is, and whether there’s a structural thing contributing to your more frequent infections.

 Your intestines need work

-A common cause of more frequent UTIs is that your (or his) gut bacteria is out of whack, and that is causing the rest of your body to become more prone to infection.
-So, for example a lot of antibiotics or a bout of gastro, poor diet or a lot of unhealthy food and lifestyle choices can lead to your bad bacteria (pathogens) becoming more numerous in your (or his) gut.
-That means that the chances of getting infections increases, since there are simply more pathogens floating around your system.
-You might have even developed biofilms in your intestines that mean good bacteria find it really hard to survive.
+A common cause of more frequent UTIs is that your (or his) gut bacteria is out of whack, making the rest of your body more prone to infection.
+A lot of antibiotics, a bout of gastro, or a poor diet can let your bad bacteria (pathogens) grow more numerous in your (or his) gut, so the chances of infection go up.
+You might even have developed biofilms in your intestines that make it hard for good bacteria to survive.

-A good way to try to combat this is to increase your intake of fermented food and drinks, and if you wanted, a probiotic capsule each day once or twice.
+A good way to combat this is to increase your intake of fermented food and drinks, and if you like, a probiotic capsule once or twice a day.
 You can even try an enzyme product designed to kill biofilms in the gut.

-The first thing I would be looking at is your gut bacteria – both of you.
-Having a plethora of good bacteria around in your urethra, vagina and bowel means more good bacteria to fight off the bad, and (fingers crossed) less infections as a result.
-It works for all parts of your body, not just your vagina or urethra, since these bacteria keep pathogens in check.
-You want this for all of your body systems.
-It also means less strange cuts and tears, since your flesh will be strong and healthy.
-It doesn’t mean you will never get sex wounds, but it means your skin will be strong and resistant to being damaged.
+The first thing I’d look at is your gut bacteria – both of you.
+Having plenty of good bacteria in your urethra, vagina and bowel means more of them to fight off the bad, and hopefully fewer infections.
+It works for all parts of the body, since these bacteria keep pathogens in check.
+It also means fewer strange cuts and tears, because your flesh will be strong and healthy – not that you’ll never get a sex wound, but your skin will be more resistant to damage.

 Hygiene

-The next thing is to make sure you are being hygienic in your sex practices.
-No fingers, penises or toys in the butt then the vagina, pee after sex, use condoms if it helps avoid infections, and be aware of how short (or long) your perineum is, since you may need to adjust your sexual practices and positions to account for this in future.
-UTIs are horrible and taking antibiotics all the time is not good for your good gut bacterial colonies, and can possibly leave you open to more infections later on by depleting your army of good bacteria and allowing the development of pathogenic biofilms.
+Next, be hygienic in your sex practices: no fingers, penises or toys in the butt then the vagina, pee after sex, use condoms if it helps avoid infections, and be aware of how short or long your perineum is, since you may need to adjust your positions to account for it.
+UTIs are horrible, and taking antibiotics all the time isn’t good for your gut colonies – it can deplete your army of good bacteria and leave you open to more infections later by allowing pathogenic biofilms to develop.

 Your partner’s semen

-Another issue could relate to your partner’s semen, though this is still being investigated.
-If he has changed his diet or has become less healthy since you’ve known him, this could impact on his semen, which could then in turn have started to affect your body.
-It’s not impossible, so keep it in mind.
-It could pay to do an experiment and use condoms for a while and see if it helps.
+Another factor could be your partner’s semen, though this is still being investigated.
+If he’s changed his diet or become less healthy since you’ve known him, that could affect his semen, which could in turn affect your body.
+It’s not impossible, so keep it in mind – it could pay to use condoms for a while and see if it helps.

-There are a lot of things to think about regarding UTIs, so see our UTI page for some tips on how to treat them at home by yourself – you can.
-Read the warnings though.
+There’s a lot to think about with UTIs, so see our UTI page for tips on treating them at home yourself – you can.
+Read the warnings, though.

 Your cut

-The cut you describe sounds like the attachment from the clitoral hood to the inner labia (labia minora), and this can be due to a lack of lubrication, but only you know this.
-Cuts can happen quite easily if you do the wrong thing – our vaginal and vulvar tissue is really delicate, despite its durability.
-It heals quickly and doesn’t leave scars, but practice is the only way you know how you got cut, and how long they take to heal.
+The cut you describe sounds like the attachment from the clitoral hood to the inner labia (labia minora), which can be due to a lack of lubrication – but only you know that.
+Cuts happen quite easily if you do the wrong thing; our vaginal and vulvar tissue is really delicate, despite its durability.
+It heals quickly and doesn’t scar, but practice is the only way to learn how you got cut and how long it takes to heal.

-Buy some good-quality silicone lubricant, and before sex smooth some around your whole vulva.
-Sex involves the whole vulva, not just the vagina, since your bodies push up against each other, and pubic hair and skin can be quite abrasive with pressure behind it.
-Also make sure you are always turned on before your lover touches your vagina or vulva.
+Buy some good-quality silicone lubricant and, before sex, smooth some around your whole vulva.
+Sex involves the whole vulva, not just the vagina, since your bodies push against each other and pubic hair and skin can be abrasive with pressure behind them.
+And always make sure you’re turned on before your lover touches your vagina or vulva.
 It matters.

 Warmest regards,